SystemsApproach/ops/monitor.rst

-Unifying all this data is the ultimate objective of on-going efforts like the OpenTelemetry project mentioned in the previous section, but there are also opportunities to do so today with legacy subsystems, using the tools described in this chapter.
+Unifying all this data is the ultimate objective of on-going efforts like the OpenTelemetry project mentioned in the previous section, but there are also opportunities to use the tools described in this chapter to better integrate data.
 This section highlights two examples.

-First, while Kibana provides a dashboard view of the logs being collected, in practice, it is most useful to have a convenient way to see the log messages associated with a particular component (at a particular time and log level) in the context of monitoring data.
+First, while Kibana provides a dashboard view of the logs being collected, in practice, it is most useful to have a convenient way to see the log messages associated with a particular component (at a particular time and log level) in the context of metrics that have been collected.
 This is easy to accomplish because Grafana can be configured to display data from Elastic Search just as easily as from Prometheus.
 Both are data sources that can be queried.
-This makes it to possible to create a Grafana dashboard that includes a selected set of log messages, similar to the one from Aether shown in :numref:`Figure %s
-<fig-es_dash>`.
-In this example, we see INFO-level messages
-associated with the UPF sub-component of SD-Core, which augments the UPF performance data shown in :numref:`Figure %s <fig-upf_dash>`.
+This makes it to possible to create a Grafana dashboard that includes a selected set of log messages, similar to the one from Aether shown in :numref:`Figure %s <fig-es_dash>`.
+In this example, we see INFO-level messages associated with the UPF sub-component of SD-Core, which augments the UPF performance data shown in :numref:`Figure %s
+<fig-upf_dash>`.

 .. _fig-es_dash:
 .. figure:: figures/es_dash.png